astenstrasser/udacity_courses/relational-databases/sql_basics.md

  - having
  - char_length()
  'Group by' runs before running the other commands in line.
 The command 'having' filter the results after running the search.
- - regexp - performs a pattern match of a string expression against a pattern.
-Using '^anypattern' you test the first letter.
-Using 'anypattern$' you test the word end.

 Ex.: